-If you asked me to share my #1 secret to a successful creative business, it would be to start bribing yourself with cupcakes.
+If you asked me to share my #1 secret to a successful creative business, it would be to bribe yourself with cupcakes.
+Often.
 And if there were two, it would be cupcakes + building a community that supports your mission.

-When I thought I would have a health blog for a hot minute (there were some fashion posts thrown in there too, it was confusing time!), I couldn’t figure out why the seemingly dumbest stuff on Pinterest went viral and my carefully crafted, six-hour-long-writing-session blog post sat there with 0 pageviews.
-It wasn’t until I started to make friends that it clicked- “Oh.”
-I thought, “so THAT’S why I never had anyone see my stuff!”
+When I thought I would have a health blog for a hot minute (there were some fashion posts thrown in there too, it was a confusing time in my business life!), I couldn’t figure out why the seemingly dumbest stuff on Pinterest went viral and my carefully crafted, six-hour-long-writing-session blog post sat there with 0 pageviews.
+It wasn’t until I started to make friends that it clicked...
+“Oh,” I thought, “so THAT’S why I never had anyone see my stuff!”

 Or for us millennials, let me translate: #payday.

 Money and ownership are probably the most important things to talk about in a partnership and they must be part of any collaboration contract you sign.
 Once you’ve determined who is doing what work, talk about how you’ll be compensated for that work.
 Whose website will the sales page (and product or service) “live” on?
 Or will it be a new one?
 Will you have joint checking accounts?
 What happens to the money and the property if the LLC goes the way of the dinosaur?
 Deciding this in advance and having it in writing leaves any question out of the equation and gets you started on the right foot.

 4. Get on the same page with communication